In a nutshell

 - Pensions lawyers need to be personable and able to explain complex law in layman’s terms.

-- The compulsory retirement age of 65 has been abolished and the age at which an individual can access a state pension will be raised to 67 by 2028.
+- The compulsory retirement age of 65 has been abolished and the age at which an individual can access a state pension will be raised to 68 from 2037.
 The retirement age will also be reviewed every five years.

 - The planned equalisation of the state pension age (SPA) comes into force in November 2018, two years earlier than initially planned and will bring women's retirement age in line with that of men's.
 The move has drawn fierce criticism from several quarters because the change coincides with the SPA raise for both sexes, meaning women will see their pension age increase faster than that of their male peers.
 Many women affected by the change (it will predominantly hit those born between 1953 and 1955) have complained they were not properly informed of the accelerated timetable and will subsequently be left thousands of pounds worse off as a result, prompting a debate in Parliament and calls for compensation.